mandaputtra/core-cms-node/README.md

 The purpose for this project are for learning and sharing.
-You can use this project as your go to CMS if there is a project that may need. the stack used by this CMS.
+You can use this project as your go to CMS if there is a project that may need.
 I almost use this for everything on my project because I was a one man programmer back-then when it comes to code node.js.
 I build new ones someday with new stack, actually it is almost finished [vf-cms](https://github.com/mandaputtra/vf-cms).
 I just dont have more enough time again :sad: .
 This project uses this stack, it almost fast as it get if I may say, just bench mark yourself :smile:

 1. Express